Mamba Learns in Context: Structure-Aware Domain Generalization for Multi-Task Point Cloud Understanding¶

 Key Designs¶

-Spectral Graph Alignment (SGA):
+4. Spectral Graph Alignment (SGA): Parameter-free test-time structure-preserving domain adaptation

 Loss & Training¶

-Following the DG-PIC framework, the AdamW optimizer is used with a learning rate of \(1 \times 10^{-4}\), cosine decay, batch size of 96, and 300 training epochs.
-Chamfer Distance serves as the unified loss for all three tasks (reconstruction, denoising, registration).
-Bidirectional sequences (forward + backward) × two spectra (CDS + GCS) = 4-way sequence concatenation, expanding Mamba's receptive field.
+Following the DG-PIC framework, it uses the AdamW optimizer with a learning rate of \(1 \times 10^{-4}\), cosine decay, batch size 96, and 300 training epochs.
+Chamfer Distance is used as the unified loss for all three tasks (reconstruction, denoising, registration).
+Bidirectional sequences (forward + backward) × two spectra (CDS + GCS) = 4-way sequence concatenation to expand Mamba's receptive field.

 Key Experimental Results¶